 But what I found was so much different than I imagined.
 This trip quickly became more than an exploration of an offbeat destination.
 It touched my heart in unexpected ways.

-When you travel the world, it’s an easy tendency to want to escalate each trip into a more challenging, more far-flung excursion than the next.
+When you travel the world, it’s an easy tendency to escalate each trip into a more challenging, more far-flung excursion than the last.
 But my time in the Canadian Badlands was a trip of simplicity.

 It was about shutting out the blare and negativity of the virtual world and connecting to a place and its heritage on a person-to-person basis.
 It was so simple it was almost ridiculous.